When a developer enables the projects feature, a project bar appears at the bottom of the CMS window.

 Each content item in the overview has a context menu from which you can set the item to Ready to Publish, open it for editing and remove it from the project, providing you have Edit access rights.
-The context menu button appears when you hover the mouse over an item.
+The context menu button appears when you hover over an item.

 You can select multiple items in the overview and remove them from the project or set them as Ready to Publish all at the same time.
-Common mouse and keyboard functionality for selecting multiple items is supported, except for CTRL+A which is not supported.
+Common computer mouse and keyboard functionality for selecting multiple items is supported, except for CTRL+A which is not supported.

 From Options in the overview, you can publish all items that are set to Ready to publish immediately or schedule them for publishing at a later time.

 Show comments opens a view where you can select a project item and see a list of events connected to the item.
 You can add comments on each event and also reply to comments, see Collaboration between editors.

 Use Sort to order content items for a better overview, and Refresh to reload the view if there are multiple editors working on the same project.

 The project items navigation pane provides quick access to items in the project.
 Double-click on an item to open it.

 Each content item in the project items pane has a context menu displayed when you hover over an item; the menu options are the same as those in the project overview.
 You can select multiple items in the list the same way as in the project overview.

 It is only one version of a page that is associated with the project.
 This means you can have a published version of a page and several drafts, and any one of these versions can be associated with the project.
 If the associated version is the published version, the project overview displays Published for that item.
 If it is not the published version, the overview displays Draft, Previously Published, Expired and so on.

 You can only have one published version, so if you publish another version of the page (that is, a version that is not associated with the project) after the version associated with the project, the project version is not published anymore and therefore set as Previously published in the project overview.